shsagir/play-area-sync/docs/app.md

 reviewed:      2016-11-08
 naviTitle:     About Apps
 title:         What is an App?
 lead:          Forget servers.
-Think servers instead.
+Think services instead.
 Learn the basic fortrabbit concepts.
 group:         platform
 stack:         all